-RECORD DATE – the date an investor should be on the company’s record as shareholder to receive the dividend.
+RECORD DATE – the date an investor should be on the company’s record as a shareholder to receive the dividend.

-RETURN ON EQUITY (ROE) – net profit of company divided by shareholder equity.
+RETURN ON EQUITY (ROE) – a net profit of company divided by shareholder equity.
 It shows what return is achieved on shareholders’ money.

 REVENUE – money that a business receives over a period of time, especially generated from the sale of goods or services.

-STOCK – a security that proves ownership in company.
+STOCK – a security that proves ownership in a company.
 It provides the owner rights to share of company’s profits.